Dianamanz78/Pixelearn/README.md

 # How Pixelearn is used
 > Beginning

-The user starts with opening the app and then the main menu screen is what they would see first.
+The user starts with opening the app and the main menu is what they would see first.
 In the menu are included the topics/techniques the user can choose from depending on what it is they want to learn or get better at.

 # How it works